Index

 Smoking status at time of delivery (Female All ages) | 2023/24 | 7.4 | 9.3 | 16.4 | 8.2 | 13.2 | 12.1 | 6.2 | 9.7 | 10.7 | 10.8 | 7.6 | 8.9 | 8.1 | 8.0 | 8.5 | 10.2 | 6.7 |

-The rate in Hull is the second highest of local authorities in the Yorkshire and Humber region, although many of the local authorities across the region have rates that are statistically significantly higher than England.
+The percentage of women who were classified as current smokers at the time of delivery in Hull is the highest of local authorities in the Yorkshire and Humber region, and second highest in England below Blackpool (17.5%).
+All the local authorities across the region have rates that are statistically significantly lower than Hull.

 Compared with benchmark